Rubberduckycooly/RSDK-Reverse/README.md

 A collection of libraries for the RSDK (Retro Engine Software Development Kit) + A few basic tools

 This repository contains libaries for all versions of the RSDK (and a few tools for editing certain file formats):
-- RSDK 1: A libary for the Retro-Sonic Development Kit (Retro Sonic).
+- RSDKvRS: A libary for the Retro-Sonic Development Kit (Retro Sonic).

-- RSDK 2: A libary for RSDKv1 (Sonic Nexus).
+- RSDKv1: A libary for RSDKv1 (Sonic Nexus).

-- RSDK 3: A libary for RSDKv2 (Sonic CD (2011)).
+- RSDKv2: A libary for RSDKv2 (Sonic CD (2011)).

-- RSDK 4: A libary for RSDKvB (Sonic 1 and Sonic 2 Mobile Remakes).
+- RSDKvB: A libary for RSDKvB (Sonic 1 and Sonic 2 Mobile Remakes).

-- RSDK 5: A libary for RSDKv5 (Sonic Mania).
+- RSDKv5: A libary for RSDKv5 (Sonic Mania).
 This was made by koolkdev/EyeKey, with tweaks by me. original download here: https://github.com/koolkdev/ManiacEditor

 - RetroED: A set of tools designed to modify the filetypes used by Retro Engine versions below version 5